xoco70/kendozone/README.md

 ## Features

-- Tournament creation and configuration,
+- Tournament creation and configuration
 - Create and configure Championships based on Category
 - Mass Invite or manually add competitors
-- Tree Generation( based on <a href="https://github.com/xoco70/laravel-tournaments>Laravel Tournaments</a>)
+- Tree Generation( based on <a href="https://github.com/xoco70/laravel-tournaments>Laravel Tournaments</a> )
 - Team management
 - Documentation Generation : Fight List, Scoresheets
 - Manage Competitors / Clubs / Associations / Federations
 - Multilanguage: Translated to 4 languages: English, French, Spanish, Japonese. <a href="https://lokalise.co/signup/9206592359c17cdcafd822.29517217/all/">Help Translating</a>

+## See Demo

+You can check the hosted version <a href="https://my.kendozone.com">here</a>

 ## Installation